Mainstream media - refusing to publish the most newsworthy story in Canada in years

 In unbiased media coverage, Canada is inferior to the US

 US media companies like FOX, CNN, The Washington Post, The New York Times and 60 Minutes are highly diverse in opinion.
 Before the arrival of Donald Trump in 2024, they each cover whatever they want, eager to increase their readership.
 There is no veto on certain topics like the Canadian media’s veto on covering the CPP’s surplus and potential.
-(While Trump’s control of the media is blatant and clumsy, the financial industry’s control of the Canadian media is subtle and under-the-radar.)
+(While Trump’s control of the media in 2025 is blatant and clumsy, the financial industry’s control of the Canadian media is subtle and under-the-radar.)

 For example, in 2011, CBS News’ popular program, Sixty Minutes, published a story that showed how several US politicians had made millions of dollars by buying stock just before favourable legislation was passed.
 This story led to the STOCK Act, which vetoed such unethical behaviour.